 12. Book Space Needle Tickets Online

-Timed entry means no line if you book ahead ($37-43).
-But here's the real tip: go at sunset.
-The views of Mount Rainier, the Olympics, and the Sound are best in golden hour.
-Morning is less crowded if you don't care about the light.
+Timed entry means no line when you book ahead ($37-43).
+Here's the real move: go at sunset.
+The views of Mount Rainier, the Olympics, and the Sound peak in golden hour.
+Morning runs less crowded if the light isn't your priority.

 13. The Chihuly Combo Saves Money

-If you're doing both Space Needle and Chihuly Garden and Glass (and you should — Chihuly is breathtaking), the combo ticket saves about $25.
-Buy it with your Space Needle ticket.
+Doing both the Space Needle and Chihuly Garden and Glass (and you should — Chihuly is breathtaking)?
+The combo ticket saves about $25.
+Add it to your Space Needle ticket.

 14. Kerry Park Is the Real Photo Spot

-Kerry Park on Queen Anne Hill has THE iconic Seattle photo — Space Needle framed by Mount Rainier and downtown.
+Kerry Park on Queen Anne Hill holds THE iconic Seattle shot — the Space Needle framed by Mount Rainier and downtown.
 It's a tiny park, free, open 24 hours.
 Best at golden hour.
 Bring a tripod if you're serious about photography.
 It's a short rideshare from Seattle Center.

 15. Take the Bainbridge Ferry Even If You Don't Go to Bainbridge

-The $9.45 walk-on fare gets you a 35-minute cruise with the best skyline views in Seattle.
-You only pay going west — the return is free.
-Some people ride it as a round trip without getting off.
+The $9.45 walk-on fare buys a 35-minute cruise with the best skyline views in Seattle.
+You only pay heading west — the return is free.
+Some riders make it a round trip without ever getting off.
 The views are that good.

 16. MoPOP Is Better Than You Think